 The Region 5 Human Services Transportation Plan is a federally required plan for the seven-county rural Central Illinois region and the Peoria-Pekin Urbanized Area.
-The HSTP document and process funding decisions and helps set selection criteria for transportation activities and projects that serve these populations.
+The HSTP document and process aims to improve coordination among transportation service providers and human service agencies; identifies needs and gaps in transportation services for seniors, individuals with disabilities, veterans, and people with low incomes: and recommends strategies to address these needs and gaps throughout the seven-county area.
+This plan guides funding decisions and helps set selection criteria for transportation activities and projects that serve these populations.